rudreshsankpal21/rudreshsankpal21/README.md

 - ✅ Booking System
 - ✅ Personal Finance Tracker
 - ✅ Secure Password Manager
-- ✅ Basic Banking System (upcoming project....)
+- ✅ Basic Banking System (in progress...)

 💡 Also working remotely as an SDE intern @Bluestock Fintech
 📚 Learning PostgreSQL, advanced backend architecture, and DevOps fundamentals to **specialize in backend systems**